nickmelis/crawler/README.md

 ``gradle build``

+Gradle builds an application jar in `./build/libs`.
-The app JAR can be run directly with
+The app JAR can then be run directly with

 ``java -jar crawler-0.0.1-SNAPSHOT.jar https://your-website.com``